Nashville, Tennessee, United States

 As the buzz about Nashville's only independent source of country-music news and informed opinion grew, Stacy broadened her horizons.
 She added music and book reviews to the mix of what became Stacy's Music Row Report and her enterprise caught the interest of Geocities where her expanded Report was featured before Stacy partnered with Doug Hass' roughstock.com.
 When Roughstock was sold, the new publisher urged Stacy to stay on, presenting her with a contract, but Stacy decided to pursue a partnership with countymusicreport.com where she remained until deciding to pursue a more lucrative subscription-based form of instantaneous news alerts and expanded proprietary content while, as time and readers' revenue from site-linked purchases commissions permit, updating the advertiser-supported "free site" at stacyharris.com as a "loss leader."

-An internationally-known country-music historian, author, academician, music industry and popular culture analyst, celebrity journalist, music scholar, columnist, broadcast journalist, feature writer, media personality, public speaker, pundit, arts critic, technical writer and entertainment entrepreneur, Stacy Harris has covered the Nashville entertainment scene as a Nashville-based stringer for Newsweek and as a domestic stringer (with Secret Service clearance) for the ABC Radio Network and its affiliates.
+An internationally-known country-music historian, author, academician, music industry and popular culture analyst, celebrity journalist, ethnomusicologist, columnist, broadcast journalist, feature writer, media personality, public speaker, pundit, arts critic, technical writer, axiologist, lifestyle and relationship expert, entertainment entrepreneur, community activist, and polymath, Stacy Harris has covered the Nashville entertainment scene as a Nashville-based stringer for Newsweek and as a domestic stringer (with Secret Service clearance) for the ABC Radio Network and its affiliates.

-A former publicist for several Grand Ole Opry stars, Stacy has done tour press for MCA, RCA and Con Brio Records.
-Mercury Records commissioned her to photograph "publicity shots" of its artists and to do liner notes and she supplied CBS Records with archival audio of interviews with its artists.
+A former publicist for several Grand Ole Opry stars, Stacy coordinated tour press for MCA, RCA and Con Brio Records.
+Mercury Records commissioned her to photograph "publicity shots" of its artists and to write liner notes and she supplied CBS Records with archival audio of interviews with its artists.

 Stacy has also written scripts for The Nashville Network (TNN), The NASCAR Country Radio Network, MJI Broadcasting's nationally-syndicated Country Quiz program, Biff Collie, Gerry House and Nashville International.